CappedMonke/RaylibCleanTemplate/README.md

 ## The cleanest of all clean Raylib templates.
-Super minimalistic.

 What you need:
 - Windows